etherisc/gif-sandbox/README.md

 truffle migrate --reset
 ```

-The "Hello World" product contract address may be obtaines from the output of the `truffle migrate` command or the  `HelloWorldInsurance.json` file.
+The "Hello World" product contract address may be obtained from the output of the `truffle migrate` command or the `HelloWorldInsurance.json` file.

 ```bash
 grep '"address":' build/contracts/HelloWorldInsurance.json